 Pay no more than you need

-Most antivirus manufacturers sell at least three types of Windows products, each more expensive than the last.
-But every single-brand product will detect Windows malware as well as its stable companions.
+Apparently, most antivirus manufacturers sell at least three types of Windows products, each more expensive than the last.
+Yet every single-brand product will find Windows malware as well as its stable partners.

 Look for a light system load

-You’ll want to read Tom’s Guide to Antivirus Software Reviews to see how each product slows down a machine, both in the background after it’s installed and during active malware scans.
-This is especially important for older, slower PCs that need antivirus software the most.
+You’ll want to read Tom’s Guide to Antivirus Software Reviews to see how each product works in the background after the machine is installed and during an active malware scan.
+This is especially important for older, slower PCs who need antivirus software the most.

 See how easy the software is to use

-Most antivirus users want a configure and forget option, but sometimes it’s good to go under the hood and tweak the software to your liking.
+Most antivirus users want the option to configure and forget, as well as, sometimes it’s best to change the software to your liking.

 Don’t settle for the brand that came with your PC

-Many new Windows PCs come with one or three month trials of well-known antivirus products.
-But you will have to start paying them after the trial period is over.
-Don’t give in – instead, shop.
+Many new Windows PCs come with one or three-month trials of well-known antivirus products.
+If you want to start paying them after the trial period is over.
+Buy without it.
 You might be able to get something better for the same price or even less.

 Buy the best antivirus software